Last Updated on

 It’s bad luck to write someone’s name in red ink.
 Be conscious of the colors that you are using, some people will be very superstitious.
 Back in the day, deceased people’s names were written in red ink in family registers and funeral banners.
 Evil spirits hate red ink, so it seemed like a good plan.

 The famous author Dale Carnegie once said “Remember that a man’s name is to him the sweetest and most important sound in any language.”
-While that may hold true in most cultures, it certainly does not in Korea!
+While that may hold true in most cultures, it certainly does not in South Korea!
 It’s a good idea to learn Korean names of the people you are meeting and practice saying them correctly.

-The mass transportation in Korea is some of the best in the world.
+The mass transportation in South Korea is some of the best in the world.
 People from all different walks of life use it, including pregnant women, handicapped people, and the elderly.
 In order to accommodate them, there are special seats exclusively for these people on the buses and subways.
 It’s important to be aware of them and not take the seats just because they are empty.

-What to do: On the buses, you can sit in those seats even if you don’t fit those profiles.
+What to do: On the buses in South Korea, you can sit in those seats even if you don’t fit those profiles.
 However, you should get up and offer your seat if you see someone who does.
 On the subways, most people usually don’t sit in the elderly and handicapped seating sections.

 For those learning Korean, a runny nose is known as 콧물 (nasal mucus).
 In many countries, one of the most annoying noises is to hear someone constantly sniffling and inhaling through a runny nose.
 Think back to your school days when there was that one classmate who you wanted to give a box of Kleenex to in order to soothe your own ears!

 What to do: If you’re not sure of the other people’s age relative to yours, its best to wait and let the others get started first.
 Likely your host or the dinner organizer will give you the green light to start chowing down, but better be safe than sorry.
 Your dining comrades will be impressed with your efforts to learn Korean manners.

 If you want to learn Korean, the first word you should learn is 고맙습니다 (thank you).
 Most Koreans don’t expect visitors and expats to learn Korean, but a little effort will go a long way!
 Once you know the Korean alphabet (Hangeul), you should be able to pick up the basics quite quickly.

 What to do: Korean uses different forms of words based on social hierarchies and rank, so it’s best to lean towards being more polite.
 This can usually be accomplished with the ending “-세요” (i.e. 주세요.)

-If you’re meeting a Korean male that is older than you, he may introduce himself using “Mr.” plus his family name.
+If you’re meeting a Korean male that is older than you, then he may introduce himself using “Mr.” plus his family name.
 Koreans are very conscious of using the proper title based on rank, so some men don’t want to be called by their first names.

 What to do: Stick to the name calling rules we outlined above and you’ll be all set.
-Just ask your Korean colleagues how they’d like to be referred to!
+Just ask your South Korean colleagues how they’d like to be referred to!

 What to do: If you’re invited out for an event, make sure you RSVP “yes!”
-If you rely only on guidebooks, Internet resources, and other expats to experience Korea, you will only see one particular side of the culture.
+If you rely only on guidebooks, Internet resources, and other expats to experience South Korea, you will only see one particular side of the culture.
 By going out with Koreans, you can gain a whole new perspective of what the country and social interactions are like.
-It’s a great opportunity to learn Korean social etiquette, go to new parts of the city, and make great friends.
+It’s a great opportunity to learn South Korean social etiquette, go to new parts of the city, and make great friends.

-What to do: When you first receive the card, take it with two hands.
+What to do: When you first receive the a business card, take it with two hands.
 Look at it for a short time (5 – 15 seconds) to read it over and show that you are putting effort into reading the card.
 Put the card in front of you if you are sitting down, and don’t make any marks on the card in front of that person.
 This is one very important part of proper business etiquette.

-Getting these rules down will help you adapt to life in Korea which can help if you’re dealing with culture shock from other little things here.
+Getting these rules down will help you adapt to life in South Korea which can help if you’re dealing with culture shock from other little things here.

-What Korean etiquette do you think is most important when visiting Korea?
+What Korean etiquette do you think is most important when visiting South Korea?
 We’d love to hear from you, so feel free to leave a comment below!